-If your database applications satisfy user expectations, avoid frequent adjustments, even if those adjustments might theoretically improve performance.
-If your users are reasonably satisfied, take a measured approach to reconfiguring the database server.
+If your database applications perform well enough to satisfy user expectations, you should avoid frequent adjustments, even if those adjustments might theoretically improve performance.
+As long as your users are reasonably satisfied, take a measured approach to reconfiguring the database server.
 When possible, use a test instance of the database server to evaluate configuration changes before you reconfigure your production system.